-Microsoft Excel is the go-to software for many.
-However, some data entry methods can lead to errors.
-One example is when you want to limit the entries on an Excel drop-down list based on a previous condition.
-This tutorial will show how dependent drop-down lists and Excel data validation can help avoid errors and allow you to spend more time on your analysis rather than fixing mistakes.
-(Includes example spreadsheet)
+Microsoft Excel is the go-to spreadsheet for many.
+However, some data entry methods lead to errors.
+One example is when you want to restrict the entries on an Excel drop-down list based on a previous condition.
+This tutorial will show how to create a dependent Excel drop-down list to avoid errors.
+(Includes practice worksheet)

 Benefits of Excel Dependent Lists

-- It limits the list box choices to valid entries.
+- The list items are restricted to valid entries.

-- It’s faster to find the correct entry because you’re not seeing all the agents.
-So you might think of this as a conditional filter for the second drop-down list.
+- Finding the correct entry is faster because you’re not seeing all the agents.
+So, you might think of this as a conditional filter for the second drop-down list.

 - Named Ranges